 Experienced independent valuers perform the Group's infrastructural asset revaluations.
 The carrying value of infrastructure assets is disclosed in Note 21.
-Where revaluations are not carried out in a particular financial year for an asset class, the carrying fair for that asset class will approximate its fair value.

 Property, plant and equipment useful lives and residual values

 At each balance date the Group reviews the useful lives and residual values of its property, plant and equipment.
 Assessing the appropriateness of useful life and residual value estimates of property, plant and equipment requires the Group to consider a number of factors such as the physical condition of the asset, expected period of use of the asset by the Group, and expected disposal proceeds from the future sale of the asset.